September 1776. The Legend of Agent 355 was about to take root. But we’re getting ahead of ourselves.

 One of the women the Culper Ring recruited was Agent 355.

 Here’s what (we think) we know about Agent 355:

-- Her family was super important.
+- Agent 355 had super important family.
 Agent 355 came from a prominent Tory family, which meant that her family was loyal to the British.
 This put 355 in a great place to gather intelligence about British activities, because she was socializing with British soldiers and sympathizers in her daily life.

-- She was a really good spy.
-355’s handler was a man named Abraham Woodhull, who praised her work, telling George Washington that 355 was “one who hath been ever serviceable to this correspondence.”
-That’s actually the only thing we know for certain about 355: because Woodhull wrote this performance review in a letter, we have proof positive that she kicked a ton of *ss.
+- Agent 355 was a really good spy.
+Agent 355’s handler was a man named Abraham Woodhull, who praised her work, telling George Washington that Agent 355 was “one who hath been ever serviceable to this correspondence.”
+That’s actually the only thing we know for certain about Agent 355: because Woodhull wrote this performance review in a letter, we have proof positive that she kicked a ton of *ss.

-- She was a seriously bad*ss bitch.
+- Agent 355 was a seriously bad*ss bitch.
 Like everything about Agent 355’s life, we know very little about what happened to her in prison.
-Here’s what we do: when Arnold took 355 aboard that British prison ship, she was pregnant.
-355 not only gave birth to a baby aboard the prison ship, she also refused to give up any information about the other spies in the Culper ring to Arnold and his minions.
+Here’s what we do: when Arnold took Agent 355 aboard that British prison ship, she was pregnant.
+Agent 355 not only gave birth to a baby aboard the prison ship, she also refused to give up any information about the other spies in the Culper ring to Arnold and his minions.

 Most sources suggest that Agent 355 died aboard that British prison ship.
 But by refusing to give in to her captors and protecting the identities of her fellow spies, Agent 355 kept the dream of American Independence alive.

 Agent 355 played a major role in the Revolutionary War.

 When we think of the Revolutionary War, we think of the Founding Fathers.
 We picture George Washington leading a charge; we imagine John Hancock signing his name with a flourish; we envision Alexander Hamilton engaging in epic rap battles stealing cannons.